A259 road

 The A259 is a road on the south coast of England passing through Hampshire, West Sussex, East Sussex, and Kent, and is the longest Zone 2 A road in Great Britain.
-The main part of the road connects Brighton, Eastbourne, Hastings, Rye, and Folkestone.
+The main part of the road connects Brighton, Peacehaven, Eastbourne, Hastings, Rye, and Folkestone.

 The road is below the expected standard of a trunk road used by HGVs and a frequent cause of congestion and disruption and has been documented as one of the most dangerous roads in South England.

 Description

 The A259 is a busy two-lane road running along the south coast of England; part is roughly parallel to the A27 road.
 The A259 runs east from Emsworth in Hampshire, into West Sussex via Chichester, Bognor Regis, Littlehampton, Ferring, Worthing, Lancing, Shoreham-by-Sea, into the Unitary Authority of Brighton and Hove which incorporates Portslade, Hove and Brighton, and on into the East Sussex towns of Peacehaven, Newhaven, Seaford, Eastbourne, Pevensey, Bexhill-on-Sea, Hastings and Rye.
 Over the border in Kent, it continues through New Romney and Hythe to terminate at Folkestone.

 The road passes through Winchelsea, England's first new town.
 The road has two sections with Trunk Road status (between Bognor Regis and Chichester, and between Pevensey and the A2070 at Brenzett) and formed part of the formerly designated South Coast Trunk Road.
 This section of A259 is almost entirely a single-carriageway, with only a short stretch of urban dual-carriageway in Bexhill.
+There is also a section of dual carriageway between Worthing titnore roundabout and the lyminster bypass roundabout.

 Landmarks on the A259 include The Body Shop headquarters outside of Littlehampton, Shoreham Power Station, West Pier, and the Palace Pier in Brighton, Telscombe Cliffs near Peacehaven, and Saltdean, Cuckmere Haven between Seaford and Eastbourne and the Romney, Hythe and Dymchurch Railway which shares the route for 8 mi from New Romney to Hythe.

+Major Junctions

 Safety

 In June 2008, a 12 mi stretch of the A259 between Hastings and Eastbourne was named by EuroRAP as the most dangerous road in the South East of England.
 The report cited 47 fatal or serious collisions from 2004 to 2006 as a key issue.
 In 2011, the BBC named the road as the "most crash prone A road" in the UK with 7,721 crashes and 120 deaths over 12 years from 1999 to 2010, an average of 65 crashes per mile.

 Traffic

 The road crosses the Marshlink line between Ashford International and Rye at two level crossings in quick succession.
 In the summer, this can create significant congestion where goods vehicles between the towns mix with day traffic to popular holiday destinations such as Camber Sands.
-Portions of the road along Romney Marsh suffer from subsidence into the dykes that run alongside the main carriageway.
+Portions of the road along Romney Marsh suffer from subsidence into the dikes that run alongside the main carriageway.